kusasalethusithole1/storing-big-data-predict/part_1_overview.md

 </p>

  - *Stack name*: Use your challenge name designator as instructed in [Step 1, action 3](#step-1-establishing-prerequisites), e.g. `DEDOREXP-VPC`.
- - *EnvironmentName*: Leave this as the default value of `DE-Extract`.
+ - *EnvironmentName*: Leave this as the default value of `2301FTDEDOREXP-Extract`.
  - *VpcCIDR*: Leave this as the default value of `192.168.0.0/16`.
  - *DataCenterPublicSubnetCIDR*: Leave this as the default value of `192.168.10.0/24`.